templexxx/logro/README.md

 ## Introduction

-Logro is a Go package for writing logs to rolling files.
+Logro is a log rolling package with page cache control in Go.
 Inspired by [lumberjack](https://github.com/natefinch/lumberjack)

 Logro is built for high performance: